enketo/enketo-express/doc/APIv2.md

 The returned URL contains the 'feature' (and not the Database), so a single survey can be served with different default to different users.

 # /survey/all endpoint
-Returns both url (online-only) and offline_url (offline-capable) url properties for each survey.
+Returns both url (online-only) and `offline_url` (offline-capable) url properties for each survey.
 Does not return 'subdomain' property any more.
 Returns new enketo_id property to replace this.
+Also accepts `parent_window_origin` parameter (see under /iframe).

 # /surveys/list endpoint
 Returns list of surveys with **all urls** (like survey/all).
+Also accepts `parent_window_origin` parameter (see under /iframe).

 # postMessage
-All */iframe endpoints now accept a `parent_window_origin` parameter to enable an iframed webform to post messages to its parent window.
+All */iframe endpoints, survey/all, and surveys/list now accept a `parent_window_origin` parameter to enable an iframed webform to post messages to its parent window.

 Messages currently supported are: